tathaibinh/spring-io-beginner-gradle-guide/README.md

-# Building Java Projects with Gradle
+# Building Java Projects with Gradle (spring.io guide)

-https://spring.io/guides/gs/gradle/#scratch

-This is a good beginner guide that walks through using Gradle to build a simple Java project.
+This is a good beginner guide that walks through using Gradle to build a simple Java project: https://spring.io/guides/gs/gradle/#scratch

-## Some Learnings
+## Some Learnings From The Experience

 1. Some gradle commands are: